ericwbailey/ericwbailey.website/source/writing/worstworkwednesday.md

 - Parroting [dangerous, flash-in-the-pan usability trends](https://dribbble.com/search/glassomorphism), and
 - Reinforcement of [white supremacy culture of perfectionism](https://publicallies.org/perfectionism-and-white-supremacy/).

-Does this all sound interesting to you?
+Does this all sound compelling to you?
 Interested in running your own #WorstWorkWednesday meeting?

 ## Before you try to run a meeting like this

-Be aware of the power dynamics at play with setting up something like this, and the potential consequences of conducting it in an irresponsible manner.
+Be aware of the power dynamics at play with setting up this type of meeting, as well as the potential consequences of conducting it in an irresponsible manner.

 ### Maturity